asika32764/php-code-generator/README.md

 #### Operator classes

-We provides two operators new, `copyOperator` help us copy codes and replace tag to variables, `convertOperator` help us copy code too, but replace variable by tags.
+We provides two operators now, `copyOperator` help us copy codes and replace tag to variables, `convertOperator` help us copy code too, but replace variable by tags.

 Just new an instance and using copy method: